RoboJackets/software-training-old/projects/week_7/Instructions.md

 `prev_error_` will store previous error vector (`Vector3d`).
 `integral_error_` will store integration of error (`Vector3d`).

+These should be zeroed out to ensure that they start at zero values.

 **Tip:** All Eigen matrix and vector types provide a static `Zero()` function which returns a zero-initialized object.
 For example, `Eigen::Vector3d::Zero()` returns a 3-dimensional vector with all values set to zero.

 ### 4.1 Computing error